 - It’s normal to expect that I will pause what I’m doing while I’m waiting for you to make a decision or have work done to your website.

-- Once we enter the Development phase, please do not allow anyone but me to make any changes to the campaign(s) I am managing.
-I will be following a proven process and if anyone else makes any modifications, it will only create confusion.
+- When we enter the Development phase, please do not allow anyone but me to make any changes to the campaign(s) I am managing.
+I will be following a proven process and if someone else makes any modifications, it will only create confusion and almost surely have a negative effect on performance.
+At the appropriate time, I will inform you what actions you can perform and those you should not attempt.
+Please resist the urge to try and improve the campaign without checking with me first.

 - If we reach a stage in the process where I encounter a relatively tedious, time-consuming task, I may ask if you would like me to do the work or if you would like me to coach you on how to do the work yourself.